• ๐Ÿ†“ Bodyweight Workout

 Rehab is short for rehabilitation, which is what you do post-injury.
 Prehab is short for prehabilitation, and is technically referenced when doing a certain amount of work to strengthen the shoulder prior to having a surgery.

-But in this particular case, shoulder prehab is more of a preventative measure to make your shoulders strong and mobile enough to be healthy and robust during your workouts.
+In our case, shoulder prehab is a preventative measure to make your shoulders strong and mobile enough to be healthy and robust during your workouts.

 The good news is band rotations are great movements for working those unseen muscles and building a healthier set of shoulders.